Stay Away from Free Wi-Fi This Summer

 If you must check in to your office while you’re away, there are some simple and relatively inexpensive alternatives to free wi-fi available to keep you and your data protected.
+Consider creating a hotspot on your phone or using a VPN.
 Just taking a few extra steps will help you avoid any potential problems that could ruin your vacation.

 As always, be careful of any suspicious-looking emails.
 Cybercriminals don’t take vacations.